DatabyAnubhav/Excel/README.md

 # Excel
-In this project, I used if, Nested if, Macro, Sumifs, Vlookup, Hlookup and Index-Match etc.
+In this project, I used if, Nested if, Macro, Sumifs, Vlookup, Hlookup, and Index-Match functions etc.